Yisheng-qiangua/finalCapstone/README.md

 ## Task Manager

-Welcome to our Task Manager!
+Welcome to Task Manager!
 This README file provides an overview of the available options and instructions on how to use them effectively.

 ## Functionality